lance/torquebox-newrelic/README.md

 `require "newrelic_rpm"` somewhere - prefereably towards the bottom of your application initialization.

+For Rails 3.2 all you need is to have `gem "newrelic_rpm"` in your Gemfile.

 ## Running the Applications

 You can see these applications in action yourself if you like.
 You'll